keivanipchihagh/keivanipchihagh/README.md

 ## 👋 Hello There!
-I'm a Machine-Learning enthusiast and a Python developer, studying as Software Engineer at Amirkabir University of Technology.
-I'm currently one of the developers of the Lantern-Project.
+I'm a Machine-Learning enthusiast and a Python developer, studying as Software Engineer at Amirkabir University of Technology and currently a developer of the Lantern-Project which is yet to be released.
 <br/>

 ## 👀 More About Me: <a href="https://github.com/sponsors/M0nica"><img align="left" width="160" height="160" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" alt="keivan Ipchi Hagh - README Banner"></a>